San Diego Archers Tournament Information

 - SDA Members & Active Duty Military: $10

 * Novelty shoot registration fees and start times may vary.

 The San Diego Archers host two tournaments each month, on the 1st & 3rd weekends (with one bonus shoot each year).

 Tournaments are on Sundays, except when there is another large event in Balboa Park which blocks access to the Balboa Park Rube Powell Archery Range.

-Each year, we host 10 NFAA-sanctioned 3D Rounds (on the 1st weekend of the month) and three each of NFAA-sanctioned Animal, Hunter and Field Rounds (on the 3rd weekend).
-In addition, we host four novelty shoots: Flying Pig 3D, Iron Turkey Challenge, King Arthur Tournament and Sir Gordon Traditional Shoot.
-All the above shoots are at the Balboa Park Rube Powell Archery Range.
+Each year, we host 10 NFAA-sanctioned 3D Rounds (on the 1st weekend of the month) and three each of NFAA-sanctioned Animal, Hunter, and Field Rounds (on the 3rd weekend).
+In addition, we host four novelty shoots: Flying Pig 3D, Iron Turkey Challenge, King Arthur Tournament, and Sir Gordon Traditional Shoot.
+All the above tournaments are hosted at the Balboa Park Rube Powell Archery Range.
 At our Morley Field Archery Range, we host a San Diego Archers 900 Round in May and a CBH-SAA State 900 Round in September.